Non-Contradiction/autodiffr/README.md

 ## Do initial setup

 ad_setup()
-#> Julia version 0.6.2 at location /Applications/Julia-0.6.app/Contents/Resources/julia/bin will be used.
+#> Julia version 0.6.3 at location /Applications/Julia-0.6.app/Contents/Resources/julia/bin will be used.
-#> Julia initiation...
-#> Finish Julia initiation.
 #> Loading setup script for JuliaCall...
 #> Finish loading setup script for JuliaCall.